 It’s not a medium without its challenges, that’s for sure.
 You’ll need to spend a bit on a variety of materials to get started, some of which are toxic and should be handled with care.
 This makes oil painting unsuitable for kids younger than 16.
 Oil is a slow-drying medium, so you might also find your patience tested.
 Oh, and it has a tendency to get very, very messy.

 But fear not: we’ve put together a guide to help you get to grips with oil painting.
 Read on for a lowdown on what you should expect from oil paint: its strengths, its challenges, and all the essential equipment you’ll need.
-If you'd like to try other mediums, you can also take a look at our beginner's guide to acrylic paint, watercolour painting for beginners guide, how to use oil pastels guide or our beginner's guide to gouache.
+If you'd like to try other mediums, you can also take a look at our complete guide to acrylic paint, watercolour painting for beginners guide, how to use oil pastels guide or our beginner's guide to gouache.

 Advantages of oil paint